 Molly is a synthetic or man-made drug that acts as a stimulant and hallucinogen.
 This means that it not only increases nerve activity in the brain but it also produces mind-altering side effects like hallucinations.
 MDMA is usually sold in tablet or capsule form.
 When taken, Molly produces side effects like increased energy, distortions in time and perception, and enhanced enjoyment from sensory experiences.

 Due to its excitatory effects, ecstasy is a common drug of abuse at clubs, festivals, and raves because it “enhances” the user’s experience.
-However, as with many other drugs, Molly users are often blinded by the temporary euphoria it produces and neglects its dangers.
+However, as with many other drugs, there are people who mistake the pleasurable sensations they feel as proof that Molly is safe.
+Users are often blinded by the temporary euphoria it produces and neglects its dangers.
 Molly often contains a variety of harmful chemicals referred to as cutting agents.
-These cutting agents could be anything from methamphetamine to ketamine to a cough suppressant called dextromethorphan, and these chemicals increase the drug's side effects and users’ risk of overdose.
+These cutting agents could be anything from methamphetamine to ketamine to a cough suppressant called dextromethorphan, and these chemicals increase the drug's side effects and users’ risk of a Molly overdose.

 Coke or cocaine is an addictive stimulant that’s well-known for its high potential for abuse and addiction.
 While it doesn’t produce hallucinations as ecstasy does, coke produces excitatory effects like increased energy, alertness, heart rate, confidence, sex drive, and sociability.
 Coke does this by stimulating dopamine release in the brain and then preventing certain proteins from absorbing the excess, producing an intense rush of euphoria, pleasure, and energy.

 However, like Molly, cocaine also contains some dangerous ingredients.
-Paint thinner, cornstarch, talcum powder, flour, baking soda, and gasoline are just some of the various substances used to cut cocaine in drug dealers’ attempts to increase profit by making the product weigh more.
-Long-term cocaine use is known for causing cardiovascular and liver disease, among a variety of other issues.
-Cocaine addiction is also a common result of chronic abuse, a condition that is best treated with the help of a cocaine detox and rehab program.
+Paint thinner, cornstarch, talcum powder, flour, baking soda, and gasoline are just some of the various substances used to cut coke in drug dealers’ attempts to increase profit by making the product weigh more.
+Long-term cocaine use is known for causing cardiovascular and liver disease, among many other issues.
+Cocaine addiction and withdrawals are also common results of chronic abuse, conditions that are best treated with the help of cocaine withdrawal treatments at our detox in Delaware.

 Common side effects of Molly and coke taken together include:

 Another possible danger that can occur from taking Molly and coke together is overdose.
-When a person overdoses on drugs, their body is unable to metabolize all of the toxins in their system.
+When a person overdoses on a drug or combination of drugs, their body is unable to metabolize all the toxins in their system.
 As a result, the liver and other organs shut down.